mehtajaghvi/usb-development-board/getting_started.rst

 * Why digispark ?

- It is micro-sized, Arduino enabled, usb development board - cheap enough to jumpstart electronics.
+ It is micro-sized, Arduino enabled, usb development board - cheap enough to jumpstart electronics.It is easy to make DIY project.

 * How serial communication occurs ?